-The Lancia Aurelia B20 was the first Gran Turismo car.
-It passed through six series of production - from 1950 to '58.
-GP stars Juan Manuel Fangio and Mike Hawthorn both drove B20s off-duty.
-Safe to say, then, that they were reasonably quick!
+The Lancia Aurelia B20 was the first GT – or, Gran Turismo car.
+It passed through six production phases – from 1950 to \’58.
+F1 stars Juan Manuel Fangio and Mike Hawthorn both drove B20s – when off-duty, of course!
+That would suggest they were on the speedy side – and they were.
 Styling-wise, too, B20s were ahead of the field.
-After all, the design brief had been given to Pininfarina.
+After all, they had been designed by Pininfarina.
 Credit, though, must also go to Vittorio Jano.
-He it was who conceived the Lancia Aurelia B10 saloon car - in 1950.
-That had served as the template for the B20.
+He it was who conceived the Aurelia B10 saloon – in 1950.
+The B20 was based on that model.

-The B20 was powered by a V6 engine - again, the first in series production.
-Output was 112bhp - co-incidentally, the same figure as the B20's top speed.
-The alloy block was rubber-mounted - to reduce vibration in parts of the rev range.
+The Aurelia was powered by a V6 motor.
+Again, this was the first time that that layout had been used in series production.
+Output was 112bhp.
+Co-incidentally, that was the same figure as the B20\’s top speed.
+The V6\’s alloy block was rubber-mounted – to reduce engine vibration.
 A single camshaft operated on light alloy push-rods.
 Hemispherical combustion chambers housed in-line valves.
 A double-choke Weber 40 carburettor squeezed through the juice.
-Transmission was via a 4-speed gear-box - and column-shift.
-Later versions of the B20 were fitted with DeDion rear suspension - to improve handling in the wet.
-Front suspension, too, was duly beefed up - to counter brake judder, and steering shimmy.
-Handling and braking on the 5th and 6th Series B20s would have been helped by their increased torque levels.
-That was the result of de-tuning the motor - by means of a 'softer' cam.
+Transmission was via a 4-speed \’box – and column-shift.
+Later versions of the B20 were fitted with DeDion rear suspension.
+That improved the car\’s wet weather handling.
+Front suspension, too, was beefed up – to counteract brake judder and steering shimmy.
+On the fifth and sixth versions of the B20, handling and braking were helped by increased torque stats.
+That was achieved by de-tuning the motor – with a \’softer\’ cam profile.

-Lancia supplied a succession of coach-builders with a rolling chassis.
-Chief amongst them were Vignale.
-None of them, though, topped the simple sophistication of Pininfarina's original.
-Rarely has coupé bodywork looked so good.
-Arguably, Lancia broke the GT mould with the Aurelia B20 - at the first time of asking.
-If so, rival manufacturers have been trying to piece it back together ever since!
+To produce the B20 series, Lancia supplied a a rolling chassis to a succession of coachbuilders.
+Chief amongst them was Vignale.
+None of them, though, topped the simple sophistication of Pininfarina\’s original.
+Rarely has coupé bodywork looked as good.
+You could almost say Lancia broke the GT mould with the Aurelia B20 – at the first time of asking!